 Providing individuals and organizations tools to build pathways towards financial independence.

-At Morgan Franklin Fellowship, we believe learning how to talk about money and understanding how money works in the real world are the first steps towards recognizing an individual’s financial goals.
+At Morgan Franklin Fellowship, we believe learning how to talk about money and understanding how money works are the first steps towards recognizing an individual’s financial goals.

 Our Core Focus

 Peter Morgan’s appreciation for Benjamin Franklin’s desire to promote civic virtue through the power of compounding interest is why we’re here.
 Ben Franklin believed that by investing in carefully constructed partnerships, even the smallest sums of money would grow, providing the foundation for the promotion of social philanthropy.
 Read more here.

 Everything that shapes and grows MFF is inspired by the journey of one individual, and sending that individual – or starfish – down the right path.
 Founder Peter Morgan believes that author Loren Eiseley’s short story perfectly demonstrates the passion behind this project.
 Read and view more here.